Transparency towards zero carbon

 A team of scientists from the Danish Technological Institute has examined the economic and technological potential of converting organic household waste into Black Soldier Fly Larvae.
 It turns out that 10 kilo of household waste can be converted into 3 kilo of larvae in 10-12 days, and importantly the mink have received the new feed well.

 Currently, farmed mink in Europe typically obtain protein from fish, chicken and fish offal, soybeans and blood.
-However, the increasingly competitive market for animal protein has driven up prices and involves significant transportation.

 The larvae-based feed is similarly rich in protein and fat but unlike the current feed it holds environmental advantages.
 It requires less transportation whilst also up-cycling household waste.